smartcontractkit/ea-framework-js/docs/porting-a-v2-ea-to-v3.md

     },
     message(message): ProviderResult<EndpointTypes>[] | undefined {
       // Parse the message from the WS stream.
 If it's a price update, return
-      // the request params and it's result in an array:
+      // the request params and its result in an array:
       // return [
       //   {
       //     params: { base: 'ETH', quote: 'USD', endpoint: 'crypto-ws' },